 One of the first steps you can take is to gather more information.
 Two great resources that can help you to better understand this process are:

-A Parent’s Guide to Working with Child Protective Services
+Parent’s Guide to Working with Child Protective Services UPDATED Document

-This handbook can help you better understand what CPS is and how their process works.
+The handbooks above can help you better understand what CPS is and how their process works.
 It will also explain what the CPS worker’s role is, how they might help you and what steps they will follow to complete their investigation.
-It will also lay out your rights and responsibilities as a parent and answer many of your questions including what central registry is and if you have to go to court, etc…
+It will also lay out your rights and responsibilities as a parent and answer many of your questions including what central registry is and if you have to go to court, etc

 This is a great resource to support you if your children have been removed from your home, it will give you detailed information about how the process works including explaining what a service plan is and detailing the steps you will need to follow in order for your children to return home.
 It will also explain the people who will be involved in your case, their roles, visitation, the court process and where you might find additional help.